-Short Genres, Big Messages
+Short Units, Big Messages

 Some years ago, I moved from a 5th grade classroom to an intermediate multiage classroom with grades 3 and 4 students.
 I realized quickly that my writing workshop would be different from what it was in 5th grade.
-Although these students were ready to keep a writers' notebook, there were things from the primary writing workshop that I felt these kids would also benefit from.
+Although these students were ready to keep a writing notebook, there were things from the primary writing workshop that I felt these kids would also benefit from.

 There seems to be quite a bit written on writing workshop for grades K-1 and for the upper elementary grades.
 When I taught beginning readers and writers, we were immersed in making books and in deciding which format would best suit our needs.
 For example, If I want to invite my friend to my party, how can I do that?
-In the upper elementary grades, we did a great deal with writers' notebooks, learning to live our lives as writers, coming up with ideas and using a notebook to collect and craft thinking into pieces of writing.
+In the upper elementary grades, we did a great deal with writing notebooks, learning to live our lives as writers, coming up with ideas and using a notebook to collect and craft thinking into pieces of writing.

 Of course the routines of the writing workshop remain the same.
 I have always believed that the structure of the writing workshop should be the same no matter what age level the writers.
-But from a teaching standpoint, how could I set up a writing workshop for the students in my intermediate multiage class -- with some who were just starting to be comfortable writing, and others who had very sophisticated understandings of the writing process?
+But from a teaching standpoint, how could I set up a writing workshop for the students in my intermediate multiage class -- with some students who were just starting to be comfortable writing, and others who had very sophisticated understandings of the writing process?
 Which units of study would most benefit these students?

 I thought about the big messages that I wanted to make sure my students got from any unit of study.
 Which things would be critical for them to understand at this transitional stage of writing?
-After looking at our state standards, reviewing professional resources on writing, and thinking about my own expertise of this age group, I decided on the following big goals.
+After looking at our state standards, reviewing professional resources on writing, and thinking about my own expertise with this age group, I decided on the following big goals.
 I wanted my students to:

 Articulating these big goals helped me to plan with a vision in mind.
 When thinking about how best to meet these overarching goals, I have found that short genre studies work best throughout the year to help my students develop habits of writers.
 Short genres allow them to go through the process quickly -- they are more willing to learn about revision when they haven't drafted a six-page story.

 I also learned that these younger writers seemed to need to create projects more quickly in the year than the older students did.
-The short genres also allow students to actually produce more pieces of writing.
+The short genres allow students to produce more pieces of writing.
 When I have focused on longer genre studies in writing workshop, they seemed to go on for so long that by the time a child completed a project, they were tired of it.
 They didn't hit the writer's high that should come with publication.

 Some short units of study that have helped me meet my big writing goals: